 - List of extensions that you don’t need anymore

 - Specific data from extension that needs to be migrated

-In case if you are using third-party extensions, make sure you find their respective Magento 2 migration tools in the Magento marketplace.
+In case you are using custom-built extensions, make sure it is supported by Magento 2.
 Else, you will have to rebuild those from scratch.

 Step 2: Get the Magento 2 store infrastructure ready

-– To add exceptions for data which you don’t want in Magento 2 migration, you should perform custom changes in the Data Migration Tool.
+To add exceptions for data which you don’t want to be included in Magento 2 migration, you should perform custom changes in the Data Migration Tool.

 Step 3: Initiate the migration steps